alecoad/author-jim-duke/content/blog/privileged/privileged.md

 ---
 title: Privileged
-description: This is a post on My Blog about touchpoints and circling wagons.
+description: I have led a very privileged life...
 date: 2023-07-12
 ---
 I have led a very privileged life.
 Not privileged in the sense of wealth or social status, even though did have a secure and loving upbringing and have never wanted for much.
 But I’ve never been either rich nor poor and wouldn’t want to be either, although I believe that, with my tendencies toward excess, I’d have dealt with poverty better than with wealth.
 My life has been privileged in that I have almost always been able to choose where and how I wanted to live.
 In other words, I have practically never had to pursue a career or design my life around trying to make a living.